norvig/paip-lisp/docs/chapter8.md

 This list covers the four arithmetic operators, addition, subtraction, multiplication, and division, as well as exponentiation (raising to a power), denoted by the symbol "^"

 Again, it is important to note that the rules are ordered, and that later rules will be applied only when earlier rules do not match.
-So, for example, 0 / 0 simplifies to `undefined,` and not to 1 or 0, because the rule for 0 / 0 cornes before the other rules.
+So, for example, 0 / 0 simplifies to `undefined,` and not to 1 or 0, because the rule for 0 / 0 comes before the other rules.
 See [exercise 8.8](#st0045) for a more complete treatment of this.

 `(defparameter *simplification-rules* (mapcar #'infix->prefix '(`